MiniFate/MiniFate/_chapters/00-outline.md

 >
 > Barry's PC is Naka of Three Bridges: a streetwise misanthrope with the power to breathe fire.
 > A series of suspicious "retirements" have recently left her at the helm of the {BoatName}.
-> She now finds herself responsible for (and surrounded by) a crew of bloodthirsty pirates.
+> She now finds herself responsible for (and surrounded by) a crew of fearsome pirates.
 >
 > {:.key-def}
 > | Concept: | `Last Daughter of the First Dragon` |